mcsimw/genesis-nix/README.md

 ## Repository Structure

 ```
-├── flake.lock            # Ignored by git, does not exist🙂, don't worry about it 🙂
+├── flake.lock            # Ignored by git, does not exist 🙂, don't worry about it 🙂
 ├── flake.nix             # Main flake file integrating modules and outputs
 ├── lib.nix               # Utility functions used across the flake
 ├── LICENSE               # License file